manuelmorales/plug-hello-world/README.md

-# HelloWorld Plug
+# TimeMachine Plug

+A basic microservice that will return the time.
-A basic hello world Elixir Plug connector that I wrote to get familiar with Elixir and Plug.
+Made with Elixir Plug connector to get familiar with

 Run with `mix run --no-halt`.
 Call with `curl localhost:4000`.